 Their former building was sold at what the APCC says was the “appraised value” to a group that included Eric Cederstrand, a board member.
-Cederstrand was also a personal guarantor and initial signatory when the building was first bought by the APCC.
+Cederstrand was also a personal guarantor and initial signatory when the building was fist bought by APCC.

 According to the press release from the APCC board earlier in the year, “[The] APCC has endeavored to construct meaningful bridges of understanding and appreciation between our Asian Pacific immigrant cultures and the ‘mainstream’ community.”

-O’Connell, a Korean American, earlier this year spent six weeks in Korea and China and in China.
+O’Connell, a Korean American, earlier this year spent six weeks in Korea and China.
 She observed kindergarten classes where students were taught about other cultures.

-“I am afraid after observing them, that our own children in America are too uneducated about American culture in general, and about cultural heritage of Asian Pacific Islander Americans to be able to communicate with those Asian children who are learning English, U.S. history, U.S. culture,” she said.
+“I am afraid after observing them, that our own children in American are too uneducated about American culture in general, and about cultural heritage of Asian Pacific Islander Americans to be able to communicate with those Asian children who are learning English, U.S. History, U.S. culture,” she said.

 O’Connell worries that business and economic developments between the cultures will be at a disadvantage.
 “Our school system can’t cover all our business partner countries’ cultures.”